Do What U Like

-"Do What U Like" is the debut single by English boy band Take That.
-It was released on 22 July 1991 as the lead single from their debut studio album, Take That & Party (1992).
+"Do What U Like" is a song English boy band Take That.
+It was released as their debut single on 22 July 1991, serving as the lead single from their first studio album, Take That & Party (1992).

 Background

 The song was written by Gary Barlow and Ray Hedges, and it was produced by Hedges with additional production by Graham Stack.
 "Do What U Like" was released on 22 July 1991 as the lead single from Take That's debut album, Take That & Party (1992).
 The single was released on then-manager Nigel Martin-Smith's record label Dance UK and distributed by BMG (to which, through RCA Records division, later signed).
 This was the only single not to be included on the band's second greatest hits compilation, Never Forget – The Ultimate Collection (2005).

 Release

 Originally released only on 7-inch and 12-inch vinyl records and as cassette single, it received a CD single reissue in 1992, from their at-time home label RCA Records, only in Australia.